Add an (optional) GNU configure option to demand libyaml before continuing, when compiling ruby from source

 if the configure script does not continue, if it has such an option.

-Updated by shyouhei (Shyouhei Urabe) almost 7 years ago
+Updated by shyouhei (Shyouhei Urabe) about 7 years ago

 - Status changed from Open to Feedback